 Cognitive neuroscience seeks to understand “how the functions of the physical brain can yield the thoughts and ideas of an intangible mind”; that is, the relationship between cognitive computations and data about the brain.
-The field is a bridge between cognitive psychology, in which Computationalist and connectionist approaches to cognition, and neuroscience, which concerns the physical substrate of cognitive processes.
+The field is a bridge between cognitive psychology, in which Computationalist, connectionist, and rational research traditions in cognitive science, and neuroscience, which concerns the physical substrate of cognitive processes.

 Research methods in cognitive neuroscience include: